Bees Vs Wasps: The 4 Main Differences

 The majority of wasps’ prey on other insects.

-Wasps are more naturally aggressive when compared with a bee.
+Wasps are more naturally aggressive when compared with bees.

 A wasp can keep on stinging a target multiple times.